 This community is the soul of Linux – and in the spirit of a dedicated community, we decided to call our new distribution Alma: a Latin-language word for soul.We intend to deliver this forever-free Linux distribution in Q1 2021 – initially built by our own expertise, but owned and governed by the community.

-As a standalone, completely free OS, AlmaLinux enjoys $1M in annual sponsorship from CloudLinux Inc. We will support future RHEL® releases by updating AlmaLinux.
+As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc. We will support future RHEL® releases by updating AlmaLinux OS.
 Ongoing development efforts are governed by the members of the community.

-AlmaLinux is an enterprise-grade server OS, a stable Linux distribution with regular releases that come with long support windows.
-You can rely on AlmaLinux to run you and your clients’ critical workloads.
+AlmaLinux OS is an enterprise-grade server OS, a stable Linux distribution with regular releases that come with long support windows.
+You can rely on AlmaLinux OS to run you and your clients’ critical workloads.

 Production-ready and stable, matching RHEL features 1:1

 Enjoy the predictability of a stable release issued in tandem with RHEL